palaniraja/piframe/README.md

 # PiFrame - Custom Digital Photo frame setup for RaspberryPi

-This is my duck-taped solution to my requirement
+This is my duct-taped solution to my requirement

 * Use Raspberry pi for digital photo frame
 * Allow family members to upload images for display remotely (via Google Drive)